-What It Might Look Like To Safely Reopen Schools
+9 Ways Schools Will Look Different When (And If) They Reopen

 4. Younger kids first?

 Denmark reopened its day cares and primary schools first.
-Norway started with kindergartens and Israel with special education kindergartens.
-Mulgrew says opening New York City's elementary schools first might make sense, because they are more likely to be within walking distance for families, and because those students are normally with one main classroom teacher, meaning less changes to existing scheduling and staffing.
-On the other hand, the researcher, Litvinova, points out that the younger children are more likely to be "putting their hands and their mouths on their face," and therefore, potentially, spreading infection.
+Norway started with kindergartens, and Israel with special education kindergartens.
+Mulgrew says opening New York City's elementary schools first might make sense, because they are more likely to be within walking distance for families, and because those students are normally with one main classroom teacher, meaning fewer changes to existing scheduling and staffing.
+On the other hand, the researcher, Litvinova, points out that the younger children are more likely to be "putting their hands and their mouths on their face" and, therefore, potentially spreading infection.

 5. New calendars

-In order to make up for the learning lost while schools are closed, there have been suggestions of starting school sooner, or continuing through next summer, or both.
+To make up for the learning lost while schools are closed, there have been suggestions of starting school sooner, or continuing through next summer, or both.

 "This situation is going to be like what is often called the summer slide, but on steroids," Virginia's superintendent of public instruction, James Lane, told NPR.
 "I think there will be opportunities for us to discuss different ways to approach calendars."
 This means, among other things, renegotiating union contracts.
-And while districts are rewriting calendars, Litvinova says, they should probably prepare for having to close schools again when and if outbreaks rcur, until there is a vaccine.
+And while districts are rewriting calendars, Litvinova says, they should probably prepare for having to close schools again when and if outbreaks recur, until there is a vaccine.

 6. Different attendance policies

 Schools can open up, but some parents might still choose to keep their children at home.
-In Denmark a Facebook group called 'my kid is not going to be a guinea pig' reportedly has 40,000 members.
+In Denmark, a Facebook group called "my kid is not going to be a guinea pig" reportedly has 40,000 members.

-Melissa Thomasson, a health care economist at the Farmer School of Business at Miami University in Oxford, Ohio, recently published a paper on the educational impacts of the 1916 polio epidemic in New York City.
+Melissa Thomasson, a health care economist at the Farmer School of Business at Miami University in Oxford, Ohio, recently published a paper on the educational effects of the 1916 polio epidemic in New York City.
 The start of school was delayed by weeks to slow the spread of what was called "infantile paralysis."
-According to Thomasson's research, even when schools did reopen, around 200,000 of the city's 829,000 registered students stayed home for fear of the disease's spread.
+According to Thomasson's research, even when schools did reopen, about 200,000 of the city's 829,000 registered students stayed home out of fear of spreading the disease.
 And the city announced a policy of "leniency" for absences during this time.

 7. No assemblies, sports games or parent-teacher conferences

-Students can't mix in large groups; and parents probably won't be let into school buildings either.
+Students can't mix in large groups, and parents probably won't be allowed in school buildings either.

 8. Remote learning continues

-With staggered schedules, schools prepared to close again for future waves of infection, and many students needing remediation, every expert NPR spoke with predicted that the need for remote learning would continue.
+Every expert NPR spoke with predicted that the need for remote learning would continue because of staggered schedules, schools prepared to close again for future waves of infection, and many students needing remediation.
 And that means training and support for teachers, and equipment for children.

-Eskelsen Garcia of the NEA says the equity issue is acute.
-"What we've been telling [political leaders] for years is the digital divide is hurting children.
+Eskelsen Garcia of the NEA says the equity issue is acute: "What we've been telling [political leaders] for years is the digital divide is hurting children.
 It's hurting entire communities.
 To have broadband, a tablet or a laptop is not to play video games.
 It is as essential as indoor plumbing.
 It is what you need to succeed.
 And now it's been laid bare."

-9. Social, emotional and practical help for kids.
+9. Social, emotional and practical help for kids

-Developmental experts say the disruption of the pandemic constitutes an "adverse childhood experience" for every American child.
+Developmental experts say disruption from the pandemic constitutes an "adverse childhood experience" for every American child.
 When schools reopen, says Virginia's James Lane, ameliorating this trauma will be at the core of their mission.

-"I also think that there is a need for us to focus on social and emotional learning for students and not only how we can provide the academic support, but how can we provide the mental health support and the wraparound supports for students when they come back, to help them recover and bring back that safety net of schools."
+"I also think that there is a need for us to focus on social and emotional learning for students," Lane says, "and not only how we can provide the academic support, but how can we provide the mental health support and the wraparound supports for students when they come back, to help them recover and bring back that safety net of schools."